Air Force Research Laboratory Information Directorate and Griffiss Institute to Host 12th Annual Challenge Competition

 The winners of the competition will be awarded paid summer internships, as well as other prizes.

-“This year’s challenge is being developed by the Information Exploitation and Operations Division.
-The students will design, build, and execute an Air Force Mission as the cyber mission forces supporting a military operation.
-I expect it will be an eye-opening experience for the participants,” says Jeff DeMatteis, the AFRL/RI STEM Outreach Coordinator.
+“This year’s challenge is being developed by the Information Intelligence Systems & Analysis Division.
+The students will decipher data to reveal a former Airman's secret.
+As always, I believe it will be an interesting challenge for the students,” says Jeff DeMatteis, the AFRL/RI STEM Outreach Coordinator.

-The ten area high schools participating in the 2019 Challenge are:
+The eight area high schools participating in the 2020 Challenge are: